junaidshaik2600/Junaid-portfolio/README.md

 ___
-# Portfolio Website - Shaik Mohammad Junaid.
+# Portfolio Website - Shaik Mohammad Junaid

 ## Overview
 Welcome to my personal portfolio website!
 As a passionate fresher in web development, this website serves as a platform to showcase my skills, projects, and achievements.
 I have created a clean and responsive design to present my work in a professional manner, highlighting my journey as I grow and develop in the world of software development.